A.1. Sauce

 A.1.
 Sauce (formerly A.1.
 Steak Sauce and sometimes stylized as A1 Sauce in certain markets) is a brand of brown sauce produced by Brand & co, a subsidiary of Premier Foods in the United Kingdom (as "Brand's A.1.
 Sauce") and in North America by Kraft Heinz.
-Sold from 1861 as a condiment for meat or game dishes in the United Kingdom, the makers introduced the product to Canada, and later to the U.S. where it was marketed as a steak sauce.
-A.1. sauce is still produced in England and exported to Asia.
-In May 2014, Kraft Foods announced it was dropping the word "steak" from the A.1. name, reverting to A.1.
-Sauce, to "reflect modern dining habits".
-Although the sauce is widely available in the U.S. and Canada, by 2023 it is sold only by Costco and specialist importers in the UK.
+Created in London, it was sold from 1831 as a condiment for "fish, meat, fowl and game" dishes in the United Kingdom, the makers introduced the product to Canada, and later to the U.S. where it was later marketed as a steak sauce.